aragon/hack/docs/tutorial.md

 ### Publishing

 Now that we're confident that our app will work and amaze the world, we should publish it.
-You can follow the publish guide to learn [how to publish in diferent environments](guides-publish.md).
+You can follow the publish guide to learn [how to publish in different environments](guides-publish.md).

 ### More CLI commands